 What you need to know

-Congress almost unanimously passed a bill placing sanctions on Russia in August 2017.
-But President Donald Trump has yet to impose a single one.
+Congress passed a bill placing sanctions on Russia in August 2017.
+It took President Donald Trump more than six months to respond.

 Russia’s interference in the 2016 election